Jurying Process & Criteria

-- A deadline will be set for receipt of jurying applications, and applicants will be informed of their jurying interview date within 2 weeks of the application deadline.
+- A deadline will be set for receipt of jurying applications, and applicants will be informed of their jurying interview date by March 5.

 - Participants must submit 12 samples in each medium to be juried.
 If your work is in large formats and difficult to transport, contact the Member Services Coordinator to determine what works to show.
 Should the applicant not be able to meet with the jurors, submitted materials must be shipped and insured both ways at the applicant’s expense or photographs taken of various angles of the work.

 - All applicants will be informed verbally at the interview (or within 24 hours) as to the decision of the jurors; and in writing within one week after the jurying takes place.

 - The decision of the Jurors is FINAL.
 No appeals will be accepted.
 You may make adjustments to work previously juried in order to apply again.

 For questions call or email:

 The following criteria will apply to all objects for sale at SCC Markets: